bwentwor/account-1/faqs-account.md

 Your account might be deactivated for the following reasons:

 - For trial accounts, the trial period ended.
 To reactivate your account, log in to your account and upgrade it to a Pay-As-You-Go account.
-Your account might take a few days to fully reactivate.
 - An authorized user canceled the account.
 - The account is suspended.
 At the discretion of {{site.data.keyword.IBM_notm}}, accounts that violate the acceptable usage behaviors of the {{site.data.keyword.Bluemix_notm}} services can be disabled without notice.
-Some services can be restored if users correct their usage behaviors after they're notified of the offensive action.
+Some services can be restored if users correct their usage behavior after they're notified of the offensive action.

 If you believe that your account was deactivated in error, contact support by calling 1-866-325-0045 and selecting the third option.